Martha F. DavisProfessor of Law and Associate Dean for Experiential Education

 Fax: (617) 373-5056

 Prior to joining the law faculty in 2002, Professor Davis was vice president and legal director for the NOW Legal Defense and Education Fund.
 As a women’s rights practitioner, she was counsel in a number of cases before the US Supreme Court, including Nguyen v.
 INS, a challenge to sex-based citizenship laws that Professor Davis argued before the court.
-Professor Davis has also served as a fellow at the Bunting Institute, as the first Kate Stoneman Visiting Professor of Law and Democracy at Albany Law School and as a Soros Reproductive Rights Fellow.
-During 2008-2009, Professor Davis was a visiting fellow at the Human Rights Program at Harvard Law School, and a non-resident fellow of the Women and Public Policy Program at Harvard’s Kennedy School of Government.
+Professor Davis has also served as a fellow at the Bunting Institute, as the first Kate Stoneman Visiting Professor of Law and Democracy at Albany Law School, a Soros Reproductive Rights Fellow, a fellow at the Human Rights Program at Harvard Law School and fellow of the Women and Public Policy Program at Harvard’s Kennedy School of Government.

-Professor Davis chairs the board of directors of the National Economic and Social Rights Initiative and serves on the editorial board of the Harvard School of Public Health’s publication Health and Human Rights.
-She is also an appointed member of the Massachusetts State Advisory Committee of the US Commission on Civil Rights.
+Professor Davis is an appointed member of the Massachusetts State Advisory Committee of the US Commission on Civil Rights